-There are so many PMS out there with overlapping features that it can be overwhelming even for seasoned homeowners.
+There's no shortage of PMS in the market, most with overlapping features that it can be overwhelming even for seasoned homeowners.

 This guide is the culmination of weeks of research trying different rental softwares to answer these questions:

 Need inspiration?
-Here's a list of unique vacation rental website design I found.
+Here's a list of unique vacation rental website designs I found.

 Here's a quick summary:

 Lodgify — The most complete (feature-wise) property management software in the market.

 Guesty — High end PMS for property managers looking to scale operations.

 Promote My Place — The most cost-effective way to get a professional website for your vacation rental.

 OwnerRez — Robust and extensive PMS features.
 Highest customer rated.